Asamaurdhava/Asamaurdhava/README.md

 ## 🎯 About Me

 **Computer Science Honors Student** at Barrett, the Honors College, Arizona State University
-**Self-taught Programmer** | **Multi-Platform Developer** | **Aspiring Creator & Founder**
+**Self-taught Programmer** | **Multi-Platform Developer** | **Aspiring Creator & Founder (I dreamt of myself to be one since my youth)**

 My programming journey began in 9th grade with HTML and CSS, evolving through Python (2018), Java with CSE 110 (2021), C++ for data structures (2024), and SwiftUI for iOS development (2025).
-While college strengthens my foundation in OOP and DSA, I believe in learning by building—crafting both web applications and mobile experiences.
+While college strengthens my foundation in OOP and DSA, I believe in learning by building—crafting full-stack applications and AI integrated inside them.

-Currently mastering full-stack fundamentals before resuming my iOS development journey with enhanced skills.
-Building for multiple platforms, targeting users everywhere. 🚀
+Currently mastering full-stack fundamentals.
+Building for platforms, targeting users everywhere. 🚀

 ## 🛠️ Tech Arsenal